Credit:

 Pregnancy is a magical time—you’re growing a whole new human!
 It’s also a deeply strange time—you’re growing a whole new human inside your existing body!
 At no other time in your life will your body change as rapidly for as good a reason.
 Your changing shape needs clothes that can change, too: Enter maternity leggings.

-There are a lot of maternity clothes on the market, and the quality varies considerably.
-The last thing you need during pregnancy is something that's uncomfortable, see-through, or cuts off circulation to your growing bump.
-That’s why we had a very pregnant writer (and third-time mom) put eight of the top options to the test.
+There are a lot of maternity clothes for pregnant women on the market, and the quality varies considerably.
+The last thing you need during pregnancy is a pair of regular leggings or clothes in general that are uncomfortable, see-through, or cut off circulation to your growing bump.
+That’s why we had a very pregnant writer (and third-time mom) check out eight top-pick pregnancy leggings on the market.

 The Maternity Crossover Panel Active Leggings from Isabel Maternity by Ingrid & Isabel (available at Target) were a close second.
 They were soft, comfortable, and opaque.
 Plus, they are more budget-friendly than our winner, making it our Best Value pick.
-These leggings only lost points for some minor fading after our wash test.
+This pair of maternity leggings only lost points for some minor fading after our wash test.

 Girlfriend Collective's maternity leggings are comfortable for a full day of wear.